python/peps/pep-XXXX.rst

 - it relies on two levels of nested square brackets.
 This can be quite hard to read, especially when the function arguments themselves have square brackets.

-It is common for library authors to make use of untyped or partially-typed callables (e.g. ``Callable[..., Any]`) which we believe is partially a result of the existing types being hard to use.
+It is common for library authors to make use of untyped or partially-typed callables (e.g. ``Callable[..., Any]``) which we believe is partially a result of the existing types being hard to use.
 Libraries with less precise types reduce the ability of static analyzers running on downstream projects (including type checkers and security analysis tools) to find problems.

 With a succinct, easy-to-use syntax, developers may be less likely to reach for poorly-typed options.
 Callable types may also be beginner-friendly if we make them look more like function headers, and like the arrow type syntax used by several other popular languages.

 A simplified real-world example from a web server illustrates how the types can be verbose and require many levels of nested square brackets::

-    from typing import Callable
+    from typing import Awaitable, Callable
     from app_logic import Response, UserSetting